ORCID iD, DOI and other identifiers

 - Go to TISS and log in.

-- Click on "Create or link to ORCID iD".
+- Click on "Create or connect your ORCID iD".

-- After linking TISS and ORCID, you can synchronise your data (country and position).
+- After linking TISS and ORCID, you can synchronise your data (country and employment).

 If you don't yet have an ORCID iD, you can also register directly via TISS.
-After linking TISS and ORCID, your ORCID iD is also visible in the TISS address book.
+After connecting TISS and ORCID, your ORCID iD is also visible on your TISS business card.

 To find out more about the data protection aspects of TISS and ORCID, please read the data privacy statement, opens an external URL in a new window.